Particular/docs.particular.net/servicecontrol/plugins/saga-audit.md

 DANGER: **For Development only**.
 This plugin will result in a significant increase in the load placed on ServiceControl.
 As such it should not be used in production.

 The SagaAudit plugin enables the [Saga View feature in ServiceInsight](/serviceinsight/#the-saga-view).
 It is built specifically to help developers verify Saga logic during development.
-It does that by capturing Saga message behavior and changes in Saga data/state as the Saga is being processed.
-It then sends this information to a ServiceControl endpoint setup in your development environment.
+It does this by capturing Saga message behavior and changes in Saga data/state as the Saga is being processed.
+It then sends this information to a ServiceControl endpoint setup in the development environment.

 NOTE: Saga Audit messages will not be sent to Service Control if an Exception is thrown during Saga processing.